 - the Pitt Rivers Museum has over half a million objects, including photographs, film, manuscripts, and archaeological and ethnographic objects

-Don't be fooled by the age of some of our buildings - Oxford's IT infrastructure is super fast and available to all our students.
+Don't be fooled by the age of some of our buildings - Oxford's IT infrastructure is super fast and on tap to all our students.
 Whether you want to bring your own laptop or device, or use some of the many hundreds of computers around the University, you'll be able to tap into the 300 kilometres of optical fibre that link our researchers to the rest of the world.

 Here are some facts and figures about using IT at Oxford: